tableau/extensions-api/docs/trex_sandbox_test.md

 * Sandboxed Extensions cannot connect to sites outside of the sandbox and cannot transfer data.
 For example, a Sandboxed extension cannot transfer data to be processed by other applications.
 If you need to connect to outside services or resources, you can create a Network Enabled extension.
 Network Enabled extensions can't run in the local sandbox environment or in the Tableau Hosting Cloud Service for Sandboxed Extensions.

-* **React.js** - If you are creating your Sandboxed Extension using React.js, you should avoid using hash-based routing in your extension URL(`.../index.html#/configDialog`)and in any dialog boxes your extension will use.
+* **React.js** - If you are creating your Sandboxed Extension using React.js, routing will not work, including hash-based routing (`.../index.html#/configDialog`) in your URL.
+If you want to use multiple pages in your extension, the alternatives to routing in React.js include using [react-app-rewired](https://www.npmjs.com/package/react-app-rewired){:target="_blank"}{:ref="noopener"} and [react-app-rewire-multiple-entry](https://www.npmjs.com/package/react-app-rewire-multiple-entry){:target="_blank"}{:ref="noopener"}, or [Gatsby](https://www.gatsbyjs.org/){:target="_blank"}{:ref="noopener"}.

-* Sandboxed Extension must be tested in the local sandbox environment.
+* Sandboxed Extensions must be tested in the local sandbox environment.
 Issues discovered with the extension must be fixed and verified before submitting the Sandboxed Extension package to Tableau.

 ---

-## Tableau Sandboxed Extension development environment
+## Sandboxed Extensions development environment

-The Extensions API SDK provides a local development environment that replicates the Tableau Hosting Cloud Service for Sandboxed Extension.
+The Extensions API SDK provides a local development environment that replicates the Tableau Hosting Cloud Service for Sandboxed Extensions.
 You can test your Sandboxed extensions locally with the same sandbox policies before submitting the extension to Tableau for publication.
 See [Publish Sandboxed Extensions]({{site.baseurl}}/docs/trex_sandbox_publish.html) for information about making your extension available to others in the cloud service for Sandboxed Extensions.
+The local development environment can't be used to deploy or publish your extension.

 ---